wachunga/blog-test/pages/home.md

 ---
 # Welcome

-This is a template for building a simple blog website with the [Eleventy static site generator](https://www.11ty.io), with deployment to [Netlify](https://www.netlify.com).

-Includes [Netlify CMS](https://www.netlifycms.org) for WYSIWYG content editing, and [Netlify Forms](https://www.netlify.com/docs/form-handling) for processing your site's form data.

-For more info on installation and usage, view the \[project repo]({{ pkg.repository.url }}) on GitHub.
+This is the new-and-improved blog of the Hirtle family.
+We plan to move content from our old [Wordpress blog](https://hirtopolis.wordpress.com), which has become bloated and ad-ridden.

+Stay tuned!